Why Dubai tenants who moved to other emirates are set to return in 2025

 “Dubai has continuously developed infrastructure even in a low market because that's a very smart thing to do.
 And it is not just roads and bridges infrastructure, but legal infra also, which is also very transparent.
 Anyone around the world could buy and sell without showing up in Dubai,” he added.

-“I don’t see property prices in high-end areas will drop and they will continue to get business.
-Whenever a new resident comes to Dubai, he would always prefer to sit and live in a central and fully developed location.”
+“I don’t see property prices in high-end areas dropping and they will continue to get business.
+Whenever a new resident comes to Dubai, he would always prefer to live in a central and fully developed location.”

 ALSO READ: